carlsvelz/website/src/lib/contents/changelog/_template.md

 **Please note:** Some features might require a specific IDE or editor version, or certain configuration steps to be enabled.

+### Deprecations

+Please ensure to update any necessary Gitpod enabled repositories, configurations or installations in accordance with the following deprecations:

+* **01/02/2022** - Lorem Ipsum

 ### Fixes and improvements